adeii/AICP_Huawei-manifest/README.md

 Building
 --------

 After the sync is finished, please read the [instructions from the Android site](http://s.android.com/source/building.html) on how to build.
+This brunch is 4.4.4_r2, newer that kitkat-caf (4.4.2_r2) and working one.
+Kitkat-caf have blackscreen after bootanimation.

     . build/envsetup.sh
-    brunch
+    brunch u8951

 You can also build (and see how long it took) for specific devices like this:

     . build/envsetup.sh
-    time brunch m7
+    time brunch u8833

 Remember to `make clobber` every now and then!